trustbit/exercises/transport-tycoon.md

 **Season 2** - **DDD, Data Science and simulation**:

-- ✨ [Episode 2.1](transport-tycoon_21.md): Find shortest path for travel on a map
+-  [Episode 2.1](transport-tycoon_21.md): Find shortest path for travel on a map
+- ✨ [Episode 2.2](transport-tycoon_22.md): Compute ETA with fixed speed
-- 🔜 Episode 2.2: Mine historical data for travel speed
+- 🔜 Episode 2.3: Mine historical data for travel speed

 **Updates and discussions**: